Project Team Members

 José Ramón Rabuñal Gayo

-PhD student at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
+PhD at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
 His research interests include the technical and technological behaviours of Late Upper Palaeolithic and Mesolithic foragers, and the evolution of spatial organization and settlement dynamics in the Pleistocene-Holocene transition.
 His doctoral dissertation draws on archaeoestratigraphy, lithic technological analysis and refitting studies to reconstruct and interpret intra-site spatial-temporal associations and regional spatial patterning.

-PhD student at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
+PhD at the University Institute of Research in Archeology and Historical Heritage(INHAP)(Alicante, Spain).
 Her main research interest concerns complex systems theory and the application of computational modelling to archaeological research.
 She has skills on Agent Based Modelling.
 She is conducting her PhD dissertation under the supervision of Javier Fernandez Lopez de Pablo and Sergi Lozano, applying network analysis on Late Glacial and early Holocene archaeological record.

 Dr. Francesc Burjachs i Casas